Emik03/wawa/wawa.Recall/Documentation/StatusLights.md

 `Solve` 2

-The status light that is green, representing a solve.
+The status light that is green, representing the solve state.

 <a name='wawa.Recall.StatusLights.Strike'></a>

 `Strike` 4

-The status light that is red, representing a strike.
+The status light that is red, representing the strike state.

 ### Remarks